Import vs Direct Query: Here’s What You Need to Know

 Data Timing

-Data is queried from the data source so you are getting the most up to date data.
-The report refreshes occur every 15 minutes.
+Data is queried from the source, so you get the most up-to-date data.
+The report refreshes occur every 15 minutes or whenever a change to the filters or interactions requires new data to be pulled in.

 Smaller File Footprint